-As of 2023, there are over 1,000 learning management systems developed by e-learning companies and software developers across the globe.
+As of 2026, it’s estimated that there are over 1,000 learning management systems developed by e-learning companies and software developers across the globe.
+The best LMS for your company ultimately depends on your unique training requirements, sector, location, size and more.

-However, we’ve seen many and written learning management system reviews from the perspectives of many use cases and industries, so are well placed to list what we see as the leading solutions.
+We’ve seen many and written learning management system reviews from the perspectives of many use cases and industries, so are well placed to list what we see as the leading solutions.

 What can a learning management system do?